American system historically seen as a model by nations trying to fill gaps in education systems.

 Perhaps the most common reason that students will attend community colleges is to increase their earning potential.
 Graduates of community colleges find employment at varying levels in virtually every sector of commerce and industry.

-If you want to bring a fundamental change in Indians’ belief and behavior in higher education, you need to create a community around them, where those new beliefs can be practiced, expressed and nurtured.
+If you want to bring a fundamental change in Indians’ beliefs and behavior in higher education, you need to create a community around them, where those new beliefs can be practiced, expressed and nurtured.

 (Iqbal S. Hasnain is the Managing Director of Desert Side Training Institute, Dubai, which offers courses of Montgomery Community College, Maryland.
 Formerly he served as Vice-Chancellor, University of Calicut, Kerala, India.
 Larry Gundersen is a Professor of History at Jackson State Community College in Tennessee.)